 Straightforward enough, right?
 We know these changing standards might seem overly-complicated, but the benefits are two-fold: safety managers and PPE purchasers gain a more accurate cut rating system, and the users benefit from better cut-resistant glove options.

 Did you know?
 Ringers Gloves are rated best-in-class for dexterity plus impact protection!
-Download our brochure to see comparisons to other brands, and exactly how the tests were performed.
+Download our brochure to see the results and comparisons to other brands.

 If you’d like more information on these changes, and what they mean for you, send us a message!
 We’re happy to help; hand safety is our specialty.